Buying Property in Costa Rica? Here’s How the Process Actually Works

 During this period:

-👉 The buyer can walk away for any "legitimate" reason and receive their deposit back
+• The buyer can walk away for any legitimate reason and receive the deposit back.

-👉 Once due diligence is completed and approved, the deposit becomes non-refundable (“goes hard”)
+• Once due diligence is completed and approved, the deposit becomes non-refundable or “goes hard.”

-If issues come up, they’re negotiated—repairs, price adjustments, delays, or sometimes the deal is canceled.
+If issues come up, they are negotiated—repairs, price adjustments, delays, or sometimes cancellation of the deal.

-After due diligence, closing usually happens within about 2 weeks.
+After due diligence, closing usually happens within about two weeks.

 During this time:

-• The closing attorney prepares the deed (“escritura”)
+• The closing attorney prepares the deed, known as the “escritura.”

-Costa Rica closings are actually simpler than in the U.S.—typically just:
+Costa Rica closings are actually simpler than in the U.S.—typically involving just:

 • Escrow disbursement instructions

-This is usually split 50/50 between buyer and seller, but it’s negotiable.
+This is usually split 50/50 between buyer and seller, although it is negotiable.

-Buyers should also budget for due diligence costs (roughly another ~0.5%).
+Buyers should also budget for due diligence costs, which are roughly another 0.5% of the purchase price.

 Final Thoughts